zivankaraman/spectator/README.md

 download the image for just the area of interest based on selected spectral bands.
 Current position and trajectory can also be obtained for a much larger set of satellites.
 # License
-This package is released under [GPLv3](https://opensource.org/licenses/gpl-3.0.html)
+This package is released under [GPLv3](https://opensource.org/licenses/gpl-3.0.html).
+# Usage
+A number of worked examples can be found here [here](https://github.com/zivankaraman/spectator/blob/main/documentation/UsingSpectator.html).